-At the river mouth of Machinokawa, rocks that were previously submerged in seawater were fully exposed, and numerous dead intertidal species, including purple barnacles, razor clams, and barnacles, could be seen.
+At the Machino river mouth, rocks that were previously submerged in seawater were fully exposed, and numerous dead intertidal species, including purple barnacles, razor clams, and barnacles, could be seen.
 This illustrated the profound impact the earthquake had not only on humans but also on the marine life along the coast.
 River embankments were severely damaged, and channels that once flowed with water had completely dried up.
 However, while there were negative impacts on the wildlife, the earthquake also created new habitats.
 Due to land uplift, sandy beaches extended nearly 80 meters towards the sea, causing the previously straightened river mouth to meander along the newly formed sand.
 This area attracted many seabirds, including black-tailed gulls, which gathered to bathe and rest.
 Coastal vegetation was also beginning to take root in the expanded sandy areas.

 Exposed rocks due to uplift